 First Alert Day this Afternoon and Evening

-QUAD CITIES, IA/IL- ***FIRST ALERT DAY from Noon until 9 PM for areas along and north of I-80***
+QUAD CITIES, IA/IL- ***FIRST ALERT DAY in effect now until 9 PM***

-Get ready for another round of winter weather as a good sized system sweeps into the region today.
-Look for snow developing this afternoon and continuing into this evening.
-At this point, we could accumulations ranging from 1″ south to as much as 4″, with the highest amounts north of Interstate 80.
-Amounts will be a bit more limited to the south, as we could see rain mixed in with that snow.
-Unlike the powdery snow of last week, this will be wet and heavier and harder o clear.
-Expect slippery roads, some blowing snow and visibility issues, before things wrap up later this evening.
-A WINTER WEATHER ADVISORY remains in effect for our northern counties until 9 PM.
-Looking toward the work week, conditions should be fairly quiet, with a mix of clouds and sun, and temperatures in the 30′s to near 40 degrees.
+There has been another round of winter weather since the early afternoon moving into the area.
+This has been bringing sleet, freezing rain and snow and will be continuing through most of the evening.
+Most places that saw sleet and freezing rain will be seeing a change to snow through the afternoon.
+There will be reduced visibility and partially to fully covered roads through the evening.

-TODAY: Mostly cloudy with snow likely this afternoon.
-1″ to 4″ possible with higher amounts north.
-High: 34°.
+A WINTER WEATHER ADVISORY is in effect for most counties until this evening for slippery road conditions.
+Near the I-80 corridor is where greater uncertainty lies with the snowfall amounts because warmer air delayed the switch over to snow, so expect 1″-2″ in these areas.
+The heaviest amounts will be to the northwest reaching 2″-3″.
+There will be high temperatures in the 30s with lows in the 20s and teens this next week.

 Copyright 2020 KWQC.
 All rights reserved.